eclipse-glsp/glsp-website-source/content/documentation/gettingStarted/content.md

    For the most common choices, GLSP provides dedicated base modules, such as for [EMF](https://www.eclipse.org/modeling/emf), [emf.cloud](https://www.eclipse.org/emfcloud), or GModel-JSON, which contains the graphical model directly.
 * 🖼️ **Tool Platform**<br/>
    Diagram editors can used in multiple tool platforms or used in plain web applications or in an Electron app.
-   GLSP provides dedicated integration components for seamlessly deploying a GLSP editor inside of [Eclipse Theia](https://www.theia-ide.org), [VS Code](https://code.visualstudio.com), or [Eclipse RCP](https://www.eclipse.org/ide).
+   While GLSP editors can be integrated into any web application, GLSP provides dedicated integration components for seamlessly deploying a GLSP editor inside of [Eclipse Theia](https://www.theia-ide.org), [VS Code](https://code.visualstudio.com), or [Eclipse RCP](https://www.eclipse.org/ide).

 Due to GLSP's architecture, you can even change any of those options above later on, without impacting other parts of your implementation, or support multiple variants, e.g. VS Code and Eclipse RCP, while sharing almost all of your server and client code.